architsharrma/TSF-Internship-Tasks/README.md

 In this task We have to predict the optimum number of clusters and represent it visually.
 # Task-4 To Explore Decision Tree Algorithm:
 For the given 'iris' dataset create a decision tree classifier and visualize it graphically.the purpose is if we feed any new data to this classifier it would be able to predict right class accordingly.
+# Task-5:To Explore Buisness Analytics and Performing Exploratory Data Analysis.
+For the given superstore dataset we have to analyze and then taking decision like how we can increase our buisness growth and revenue in the future.